JWST lens model for A370: A very low dark matter fraction for a brightest cluster galaxy and lensing properties for the Dragon arc: The dark matter content of the BCGs

 Since some of the mass in the north and south BCG must be attributed to the baryonic component, in order to estimate the amount of dark matter contained within the two BCGs we need to compare it with the stellar mass.
 Based on HST data, \cite{Diego2018b} estimated a combined mass for the two BCGs of $1.15\times10^{12}$ \Msun.
 If one assumes they both have the same light-to-mass ratio, and since they have similar magnitude, the stellar mass of the south and north BCG should be approximately half the combined stellar mass, that is $M_*\approx 5.75\times10^{11}$ \Msun.
 We have revised these masses combining HST with the new JWST photometry.
+Our new estimate of the stellar mass are derived with { CIGALE} \citep{Boquien2019}.
+We assume the Bruzual \& Charlot stellar population with metallicity in the range 0.2--2.0 Solar \citep{Bruzual2003} with a delayed-$\tau$ star formation history.
+The initial mass function is a Chabrier model \citep{Chabrier2003}.
 For the exact aperture we adopted in the compact component of the lens model ($\approx 23$ kpc for the two BCGs) we derive stellar masses of $M_*= (4.89\pm0.99)\times10^{11}$\Msun\, and $M_*= (4.36\pm0.76)\times10^{11}$\Msun\, for the north and south BCG respectively.
 These are $\approx 25\%$ smaller than our old estimate based on HST data, mostly due to the fact that the aperture considered for the BCG in the compact component is smaller (by $\approx 17\%$ in radius) in this work than in \cite{Diego2018b}.
 For the remaining of the discussion we adopt our new estimates for the stellar mass of the compact component associated to the two BCGs.
 By dividing the total mass from the lens model by the stellar mass obtained in the same aperture we derive the total to stellar mass ratios.